Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - label for = input id
 - var1.var2? = optional chaining

+- call stack is LIFO

 - let variable; = type undefined
 - const variable

+- isNaN(value) = Check if the value is a number or not.
+Returns true or false

+- setTimeout(callBackFunction/callBackFunctionReference,timeInMilliseconds) = async

 - new Audio().